allocator-one/oban-events/README.md

   defdelegate handle_event(event, event_struct), to: MyApp.Notifications.EmailHandler
 end

-# 3. Update your event registry to use the new name
+# 3. Update your @events to use the new name
 defmodule MyApp.Events do
   use ObanEvents